Howzat: An Appeal for Nature (2014)

 Acoustic ecology recognizes sound as a complex sounding system evolving in time and space.
 The way we experience sound affects our behavior and relationship to the environment we inhabit.
 As a complex ‘entity’, the soundscape presents the listener with significant temporal and spatial variation.
 Each individual soundscape reveals a unique set of temporal variations that relate both to biological and human rhythms of activities, while spatial variation mainly reflects land-uses in the landscape.
 The conservation of the soundscape is an integral part of urban and rural infrastructure.
 Monitoring and decoding sonic activities help us to understand how sound imparts and informs our existence.

 The performance took place on-site at Atherton Cricket Club at 15.30 on Monday 25th August 2014.
-I was positioned on the back of a large container truck with a large PA system and performed for a duration of 15’00.
-During the performance, I transformed the sound material in real time using a custom built max/MSP algorithm (Figure 1).
-The ability to directly shape the sound material emitted from the loudspeakers on-site helped to compensate for the lack of room acoustics.
-The algorithm provided a way to alter the inherent structure of the music codependent to a specific environment.
-Therefore, questioning and extending the traditional method of music making away from the concert hall.
+Positioned on the back of a large container truck with a PA system I performed for a duration of 15’00.
+During the performance, I transformed the sound stems (listen below) in real time using a custom built max/MSP algorithm (Figure 1).
+The ability to directly shape the sound material on-site helped match the sound material with surrounding acoustic space.
+The algorithm process provided a way to alter the inherent structure of the music codependent to a specific environment.
+Therefore, questioning and extending the traditional method of electronic music of fixed media to reveal unexpected and surprising results.